Houdini 19.5 Geometry

 Overview

-Typically Houdini processes the nodes in a geometry network from top to bottom, feeding the output of each node into the input of the next node down to the node in the network that has an enabled display or render flag.
-However, there are times when it’s useful to run the same chain of nodes multiple times in a loop.
+Houdini typically processes the nodes in a geometry network from top to bottom, feeding the output of each node into the input of the next node, all the way down to the node that has a display or render flag turned on.
+However, there are times when it is useful to run the same chain of nodes multiple times in a loop.

 There are three main uses for looping:

-You can use the For-Each and For-Loop menu items located in the Network Editor ▸ ⇥ Tab menu to set up Block Begin and Block End nodes that will loop any nodes placed between them in their node chain.
+You can use the For-Each and For-Loop menu items located in the network editor ⇥ Tab menu to set up Block Begin and Block End nodes that will loop over any nodes placed between them in their node chain.

 Repetition

-1. In the Network Editor, press ⇥ Tab to open the Tab menu, select For-Loop with Feedback from the menu, and then click in the Network Editor to place the new nodes.
+1. In the network editor, press ⇥ Tab to open the Tab menu, select For-Loop with Feedback from the menu, and click in the network editor to place the new nodes.

-This menu item creates a Block Begin SOP node and a Block End SOP node that are wired together.
-The Block Begin SOP also has its Method parameter set to Fetch feedback.
-This means that after the first loop, it will start each loop with the output of the previous loop.
+This creates a Block Begin SOP node and a Block End SOP node that are wired together.
+The Block Begin SOP has its Method parameter set to Fetch Feedback.
+This means that after the first loop, each subsequent loop will start with the output of the previous loop.

-2. Select the Block End SOP node and set its the Max Iterations parameter to the number of times you want the loop to run.
+2. Select the Block End SOP and set its Max Iterations parameter to the number of times you want the loop to run.

 Warning

 It is possible to unintentionally create a loop that operates on all geometry and creates new geometry in each loop, exponentially increasing the geometry size and cook time.
-We recommend that you start with just 1 or 2 iterations at first until you know the loop is working the way you want.
+We recommend that you first start with 1 or 2 iterations until you know the loop is working the way you want.

 3. Connect the geometry you want to process to the input of the Block Begin SOP node.

-4. Connect the nodes to process the geometry between the Block Begin SOP and the Block End SOP nodes.
+4. Connect the nodes that affect the geometry between the Block Begin SOP and Block End SOP nodes.

 Tip

-If Houdini does get stuck in a long cook because of your loop, you can press ⎋ Esc to cancel the cook.
+If Houdini gets stuck in a long cook because of your loop, press ⎋ Esc to cancel the cook.

 In the example below, the For-Loop extrudes and scales every face of the box for two iterations.